 C3 plants are those where the initial product is 3-phosphoglycerate with 3 carbon atoms.
 These plants also known as temperate plants.
 These plants reduce into carbon dioxide directly in the chloroplast.

 These plants can be annual perennial.
 They are highly rich in proteins.
 Wheat, oats, rye, orchardgrass are some of the examples of C3 plants.

 These plants carry out the C3 cycle to fix carbon from carbon dioxide into 3 carbon sugars.
-It is a cycle of chemical reactions where plants and animals, over a period of time, can transform the 3 carbon compounds into nucleotides, amino acids and complex sugars(starches).
+It is a cycle of chemical reactions where plants, over a period of time, can transform the 3 carbon compounds into nucleotides, amino acids and complex sugars(starches).